Written by Gregory Miller

 Furthermore, Mazda helped Ford to develop the 1991 Explorer.
 Mazda sold the two-door vehicle as the Mazda Navajo.
 However, the campaign only ran from 1991 to 1994 and was considered to be a failure.
 One the other hand, the Ford version, which offered both two-door and four-door variants, was wildly successful.
 In fact, it held the title of the top-selling sport-utility vehicle in the United States for over a decade.
 Impressed by Ford’s success, Mazda based its B-series trucks on Ford’s Ranger pickup trucks from 1994 until 2010.

 Interested in alternative engine technology, Mazda unveiled the first Miller cycle engine ever to be used in an automotive vehicle through the introduction of the Millenia luxury sedan in 1995.
 Though the Millenia, as well as the Miller cycle engine, were ultimately discontinued in 2002, a resurgence occured in 2008 with the introduction of a smaller version of the Miller-cycle four-cylinder engine for use in its Demio.
 In regards to Wankel technology, Mazda is the only automaker to utilize Miller-cycle engines in their vehicles.
+Owners of such an automaker must choose mazda car covers to protect against scratches, dust, environmental damage, UV rays, and other hazards that can cause premature wear.

 During the 1990s, Ford increased its stake in the company to 33.4%.
 In June 1996, Henry Wallace was appointed as president of the company and began to restructure Mazda.
 He introduced new plans to integrate closer with Ford and launched Mazda’s digital innovation program in a bid to hasten the development of new products.
 Wallace also took control of overseas distributors, manufacturing facilities and dealerships, which resulted in reduced cost reductions in Mazda’s overall production.
 Following Wallace, James Miller took over in 1997 and Ford executive Mark Fields was head of the company in 1999.